 Our cash flows from financing activities primarily include changes in customer deposits, long-term debt and short-term borrowings, as well as dividend payments and share repurchases.

-In 2024, the net cash provided by financing activities was primarily driven by growth in customer deposits and net debt issuances, partially offset by share repurchases and dividend payments.
+In both the periods presented, the net cash provided by financing activities was primarily driven by growth in customer deposits and net proceeds from debt, partially offset by share repurchases and dividend payments.